-- On November 16, 2011, the Bank's B2B Trust subsidiary finalized the acquisition of the MRS Companies namely 100% of M.R.S.
+- On November 16, 2011, the Bank's B2B Trust (now B2B Bank) subsidiary finalized the acquisition of the MRS Companies namely 100% of M.R.S.
 Trust Company and M.R.S.
-Inc. The acquisition price at closing was \$199 million, based on a book value of shareholders' equity of \$149 million and a premium of \$50 million. - On August 1, 2012, the Bank announced that its B2B Bank subsidiary had completed the acquisition of AGF Trust Company for a consideration equal to an estimated net book value of the company at closing of approximately \$248 million.
+Inc. The acquisition price at closing was \$199 million, based on a book value of shareholders' equity of \$149 million and a premium of \$50 million. - On August 1, 2012, the Bank announced that its B2B Bank subsidiary had completed the acquisition of AGF Trust Company for an amount equal to an estimated net book value of the company at closing of approximately \$248 million.
 The conclusion of this agreement had been announced on June 6, 2012. - The year 2012 was brimming with accomplishments from a capitalization standpoint.
-More specifically, the Bank proceeded with share issues totalling \$480 million in 2012 so as to maintain the quality of capitalization ratios in view of the rules of the Basel III Accord.
+More specifically, the Bank proceeded with the issuance of shares totalling \$480 million in 2012 so as to maintain the quality of capital ratios originating from the Basel Committee on Banking Supervision (BCBS) regulatory risk-based capital framework, commonly referred to as Basel III Accord and taking into account the acquisitions.
 A total of \$60 million in common shares was issued in February 2012, followed by a private placement for net proceeds of approximately \$115 million.
-In October 2012, the Bank proceeded with a \$100 million offering of preferred shares and the issuance of \$200 million principal amount of medium term notes.
+In October 2012, the Bank proceeded with a \$100 million offering of preferred shares and the issuance of a \$200 million principal amount of medium term notes.
 Finally, a dividend reinvestment program was implemented in the fall of 2012 by way of which shareholders can reinvest their dividends in common shares while enjoying a discount of up to 5% in the case of shares issued by the Bank.
-All of these measures serve to consolidate the Bank's capitalization and solid financial footing. - On July 9, 2012, B2B Trust announced that it was being converted into a schedule 1 federally chartered bank under the name of B2B Bank. - On June 29, 2012, Laurentian Bank Securities Inc. announced the platform expansion of its Institutional - Equity division with the opening of an office in Winnipeg, Manitoba and the hiring of an investment banking team. - The Bank pursued the optimization of its branch network in fiscal 2012 with the opening of a new second generation financial services boutique in Laval and the relocation of its Repentigny branch to new premises entirely renovated to reflect this second generation boutique concept. - On May 16, 2012, Bank employees accepted the terms of an agreement in principle for the renewal of the collective agreement between the Bank and the union representing its employees.
-The new six-year collective agreement will be valid through December 31, 2017. - The organization's success was recognized in November 2012, when Knightsbridge announced that the Bank was among the 10 national winners of the new Canada's Passion Capitalists program.
+All of these measures serve to consolidate the Bank's capitalization and solid financial footing. - On July 9, 2012, B2B Trust announced that it was being continued as a Schedule 1 federally chartered bank under the name of B2B Bank. - On June 29, 2012, Laurentian Bank Securities Inc. announced the platform expansion of its Institutional Equity division with the opening of an office in Winnipeg, Manitoba and the hiring of an investment banking team. - The Bank pursued the optimization of its branch network in fiscal 2012 with the opening of a new second generation financial services boutique in Laval and the relocation of its Repentigny branch to new premises entirely renovated to reflect this second generation boutique concept. - On May 16, 2012, Bank employees accepted the terms of an agreement in principle for the renewal of the collective agreement between the Bank and the union representing its employees.
+The new six-year collective agreement will be in effect through December 31, 2017. - The organization's success was recognized in November 2012, when Knightsbridge announced that the Bank was among the 10 national winners of the new Canada's Passion Capitalists program.
 This program pays tribute to organizations that have achieved long-term success by promoting passion within their ranks, along with the energy, intensity and sustainability required to generate superior results.
 This distinction demonstrates that a bank can successfully fulfill its mission while conserving its human character and maintaining close ties with its clients.